AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-setup.md

 ## Pause the external user profile {#pausetheexternaluserprofile}

 After adding an external user group to Learning Manager, you can also pause the external users registration process.
 When you pause, the external users registration process is blocked.
-However, this process works only when the users haven't registered yet by accepting the invitation.&nbsp;
+However, this process works only when the users haven't registered yet by accepting the invitation.

 To pause the external user groups, click  **[!UICONTROL **Actions** ]**from the upper-right corner of the page and choose ****[!UICONTROL Pause]****.

 ## Resume external user profile {#resumeexternaluserprofile}

 At any point in time, you can always revoke the blockage (pause) by choosing a Resume option.
-Click  **[!UICONTROL **Actions** ]**at the upper-right corner of the page and choose ****[!UICONTROL Resume]****.&nbsp;
+Click  **[!UICONTROL **Actions** ]**at the upper-right corner of the page and choose ****[!UICONTROL Resume]****.

 ****[!UICONTROL External user states]****

-In Learning Manager, the following states are applicable for external users:&nbsp;
+In Learning Manager, the following states are applicable for external users:

-* **Inactive state -&nbsp;**In this state, the external users registration is expired.
-Administrators set the expiry date for the external users while adding them through the add user workflow.&nbsp;
+* **Inactive state - **In this state, the external users registration is expired.
+Administrators set the expiry date for the external users while adding them through the add user workflow.
-* **Active state -&nbsp;**In this state, the external users can register to the Learning Manager application, and also log in to the application.&nbsp;
+* **Active state - **In this state, the external users can register to the Learning Manager application, and also log in to the application.
-* **Pause -&nbsp;**In this state, the registration process for external users is blocked.
-However, the existing users can continue to login.&nbsp;
+* **Pause - **In this state, the registration process for external users is blocked.
+However, the existing users can continue to login.

 # Set up internal users {#setupinternalusers}